Week 5 (Sep. 23 - 27)

 Read: This week I will be lecturing on electronic circuits.
-In particular, we will explore Ohm's law and Kirchoff's rules, and learn how to build and analyze elementary electronic circuits.
+In particular, we will explore Ohm's law, electrical resistance, Kirchoff's rules of circuit analysis, and resistors and capacitors in parallel and series.
+In lab, we will learn how to build and analyze elementary electronic circuits using a digital multimeter.

 Quiz: Monday.